codingsona/fcc/README.md

+# Fun Projects
-# Below fun projects are completed in this repository.
+Below fun projects are completed in this repository.
 Each project has a README, unit test and install steps.

 ## Arithmetic Calculator